AØKA08021U International Economics (p)

 - Is wage inequality affected?

-- What are the implications of multinationals and outsourcing?
+- What are the implications of multinationals and offshoring?

 - How would various policy changes discussed in the news affect trade, welfare and inequality?

-understand and describe trade patterns under perfect and imperfect competition
+- Define and explain trade patterns under perfect and imperfect competition.

-understand and describe the extent to which there are welfare gains from trade
+- Account for the extent to which there are welfare gains from trade.

-analyze and calculate how trade affects behavior of firms and consumers and how trade affects welfare and inequality.
+- Analyze and calculate how trade affects the beahavious of firms and consumers and how trade affects welfare and inequality.

 - Analyze and calculate how trade policy affectsfirm behaviour and analyze and calculate welfare implications of trade policy

-- Under, discuss and evaluate current policy proposals in light of the theory presented in the class.
+- Understand, discuss and evaluate current policy proposals in light of the theory presented in the class.